-This Dementia Action Week, Richard Passmore talks about his thoughts about the dementia care system following a diagnosis of young onset Alzheimer’s disease in his wife.
+Richard Passmore talks about his thoughts about the dementia care system following his wife’s diagnosis of young onset Alzheimer’s disease.

 I have been married to Joanna for over forty years, with our son Josh born in September 1994.
 As a family, life before dementia was full of drives to the coast, work in our garden and bedtime stories with Josh – reading was something she enjoyed immensely.